John Bracey Jr.: African-American studies

 Bracey supported student organizations, initiatives, and contributed greatly to cultural and educational life at UMass.
-Bracey's wide interests included music, particularly jazz.
-In addition to his scholarly works, he penned an award winning essay on John Coltrane.
-At the University, he sponsored tributes to Yusef Lateef and Max Roach, as well as other luminaries.
+His wide interests included music, particularly jazz.
+In addition to his scholarly works, he penned an award-winning essay on John Coltrane.
+At the University, Bracey sponsored tributes to Yusef Lateef and Max Roach, as well as other luminaries.

-Chair of the W.E.B Dubois Department Yolanda Covington-Ward has said:"Professor Bracey was a giant in his field.
+Chair of the W.E.B Du Bois Department Yolanda Covington-Ward has said:"Professor Bracey was a giant in his field.
 His contributions, mentorship, and advocacy for African American Studies/Black Studies were known throughout the world.
 He was a member of our department faculty for over 50 years...an institution within himself.
 Our department has lost one of its strongest pillars."

 Death

-John Bracey, Jr. died on February 5, 2023, at the age of 81.
-Bracey leaves his wife and longtime partner, Ingrid Bracey, the former director of University Without Walls (University of Massachusetts Amherst).
+John Bracey, Jr. died on February 5, 2023, at the age of 81, survived by his wife and longtime partner, Ingrid Bracey, the former director of University Without Walls (University of Massachusetts Amherst).